|A mother sea otter attempts to remove a plastic bag from her pup.|

 Happily, there are plenty of easy things you can do at home to help the environment, and using reusable shopping bags has got to be one of the easiest.
 The initial investment is small; you might already have a seldom-used beach tote or basket laying around that will work perfectly well as a shopping bag.
 Reusable mesh or fabric produce bags are excellent as well.

 Shopping for favorite items sans plastic packaging gets a little bit more complicated, but do what you can.
 Of course, the holy grail of the plastic free quest is a massive selection of affordable foods in bulk bins.
-I would love to pop into my local grocery store, armed with my assortment of reusable bags, and fill them will all manner of staple goods - beans, rice, cereal, nuts, crackers, etc. - for a reasonable price.
+I would love to pop into my local grocery store, armed with my assortment of reusable bags, and fill them with all manner of staple goods - beans, rice, cereal, nuts, crackers, etc. - for a reasonable price.
 And if this is a reality for you, then be thankful!
 (I'm jealous.)
 Where I live, a small-ish town in California's Central Valley, this kind of grocery store set-up is difficult to find, especially for those of us trying to stretch our dollars (as most of us in the valley are, by the way).

 |Bulk bin heaven: how all grocery stores should function.
 This is the stuff of dreams, my friend!|